-What is the role of a Foster Care Ombudsman?
+What is the role of a Youth Ombudsman?

 - To act as an independent forum for the investigation and resolution of complaints made by or on behalf of the youth themselves and make appropriate referrals.

-What are the benefits of having a Foster Care Ombudsman?
+What are the benefits of having a Youth Ombudsman?

 - Serves as a protective measure to safeguard the physical safety and emotional well-being of youth whose lives are entrusted to the foster care system.